kevinsguo/Group_5_Animal_Adoption/README.md

 ## Preprocessing Data

-During the preprocessing of the data,
+During the preprocessing of the data:
 - bucketing was used on the breed_type and intake_color features to reduce the number of individual values.
 - get_dummies was used to encode the categorical values.
 - LabelEncoder was used to encode the target variable, outcome_type.